cavoq/mandelbrot-visualizer/README.md

 ## Features

 - Render the Mandelbrot set directly in the browser
+- Explore Mandelbrot with zoom functionality
 - Switch between multiple color themes
 - Download the generated image as a JPEG
-- Run locally with a minimal Node.js setup

 ## 📷 Preview